ktorio/ktor-documentation/topics/default-request.md

 <include src="lib.md" include-id="outdated_warning"/>

-This plugin allows you to configure some defaults for all the requests for a specific client.
+This plugin (previously known as feature) allows you to configure some defaults for all the requests for a specific client.